Chronic fatigue syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 fatigue which can limit the ability to participate in ordinary, daily activities.
-It generally occurs in young adults between the ages of 20 and 40.
-The main symptom of this condition is disabling fatigue that does not improve with rest.
+It generally occurs in young adults between the ages of 20 and 40 and is twice as common in women.
+The main symptom is disabling fatigue that does not improve with rest.
 Other signs and symptoms may include muscle pain; joint pain; concentration and memory problems; headaches; sleep problems; fever; sore throat; and/or tender lymph nodes.
-The exact cause of chronic fatigue syndrome is not known, but it has been proposed that infectious agents, immune system impairment and/or hormonal system deregulation may be involved.
-There is no cure for this condition; the goal of treatment is to improve symptoms.
-Medications may be used to treat pain, sleep disorders and other associated problems.Chronic fatigue syndrome is a condition that causes extreme, long-lasting
+The cause of chronic fatigue syndrome is not known yet, but some researchers have proposed that this condition is caused by viral infections or by immunological, hormonal or mental or psychiatric problems, but none have been proved.
+It is also believed that there may be a genetic predisposition for this condition and stress-related events act as triggers.
+Because the symptoms are similar to many conditions that need to be ruled out, the diagnosis make take some time to be made and patients are frequently misunderstood.
+Affected patients are typically highly functioning individuals who are "struck down" with this disease.
+There is still no cure for this condition but there are several clinical trials.
+Current treatment consist on cognitive and/or behavioral therapy and focuses on improving symptoms and may include medications to treat pain, sleep disorders and other associated problems.Chronic fatigue syndrome, also known as systemic exertion intolerance disease or myalgic encephalomyelitis, is a condition that causes extreme, long-lasting

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.